edwardhorsey/docker-tut/README.md

 ---
 # Notes
 ## Types of volumes
-1. Bind mount
+1. Bind mount:
-path on local machine : path on container, eg. `./:app`
+_path on local machine : path on container_, eg. `./:app`
-2. Anonymous volume
+2. Anonymous volume:
-just path on container which you're interested in, eg. `/app/node_modules`
+_just path on container which you're interested in_, eg. `/app/node_modules`

-3. Named volume
+3. Named volume:
-name : path on container, eg. `mongo-db:/data/db` **but** must mention in docker-composer.yml as a volume under volumes section
+_name : path on container_, eg. `mongo-db:/data/db` **but** must mention in docker-composer.yml as a volume under volumes section

 ## Custom networks
 To inspect a network: